anagha-google/cloud-composer-setup-foundations/README.md

-# Cloud Composer Setup for Data Analytics Endeavors
+# Cloud Composer Setup for Data Analytics Endeavors on Google Cloud

 ## About the Repository
 This repository contains hands-on-lab modules that cover provisioning the foundational infrastructure and security in GCP for Cloud Composer based Data Analytics projects.
 It does not cover authoring complex Apache Airflow DAGs and Airflow functionality as the focus is creating a stable and secure environment for authoring pipelines.